Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 Cloud-native apps are designed for frequent updates to add features, fix bugs, or improve performance. **CI/CD** refers to practices that automate the process of testing and deploying code changes.

 - **Continuous Integration (CI)**: Developers regularly merge their code changes into a shared repository.
 Automated tests run to catch errors early, ensuring the codebase remains stable.
-- **Continuous Deployment (CD)**: Once code passes tests, it’s automatically deployed to production, making updates available to users quickly.
+- **Continuous Deployment (CD)**: Once code passes tests, it's automatically deployed to production, making updates available to users quickly.
 - **Why it matters**:
   - **Speed**: Developers can release updates daily or even multiple times a day, compared to weeks or months for traditional apps.
   - **Reliability**: Automated testing reduces bugs in production.